 - Documents related to any outstanding debts, such as a car loan

 Your lender may have additional requirements to buy homes in Canada.
 You may also want to get a mortgage pre-approval before you start shopping for a home, especially if you are currently paying a mortgage on your current home.
-You want to know with confidence what you can get approved for and feel certain you can manage two mortgages if your current home doesn’t sell quickly.
+Pre-approval will give you more confidence in your search, and help you understand whether you can manage two mortgages if your current home doesn’t sell quickly.

 6. Start searching for properties

 Once you’ve laid the groundwork, it’s time to start searching for homes for sale in Canada.
 Many people choose to start looking at homes online to narrow their options before reaching out to an agent or booking tours.
 If you’re searching in the Greater Toronto Area or Calgary, you can see all of the homes for sales plus their ProperPrice™ at properly.ca/buy.
 Once you find a place you think you might love, you can request a tour, and we’ll match you with one of our top-rated Real Estate Agents.

 Prefer to begin your search with a Real Estate Agent?
 Set up a call with our team to get matched with one of our experienced local Real Estate Agents in the Greater Toronto Area or Ottawa, who will recommend personalized listings, schedule showings, and negotiate your winning offer.

 With Properly, you can buy when you find the home you love, then settle into your new home while our experts get you the best price on the market for your old one.
 Learn more about how Properly helps you buy before you sell and move on your terms at properly.ca, and get in touch with our team whenever you’re ready to get started.